5th Pedras Negras writers meet-up: the (ever-present) weight of the island

 I’m probably the odd one out because my books have been well accepted, not that I make a lot of money from them…

-I believe that here on the islands what will make me a professional writer in the eyes of the other people is how many books I’m able to sell.
-If I sell 50 or 100 books then I’m no one.
+I believe that here on the islands, what will make me a professional writer in other people’s eyes is how many books I’m able to sell.
+If I sell 50 or 100 books, then I’m no one.
 But if I sell 500 books, then I’m worth something.
 It’s what I constantly feel, especially if I don’t have friends in the right places…

 Which was something we also discussed on our way to the cafe in the morning…